The Richmond Maritime Festival is a free event that takes place in and around the Britannia Heritage Shipyard in Steveston Village in the summer.

 The Richmond Maritime Festival is a free, family-friendly event that includes educational and interactive activities, as well as historical exhibits and live entertainment.
 There are street performers, local artists, boats to explore, craft activities, food vendors and other forms of entertainment.

-New for 2022 are the themed areas of the festival.
-For example, the Octopus Garden is a great area for kids and Captain’s Quarters features hands-on workshops.
+New for 2022 was the themed areas of the festival.
+For example, the Octopus Garden was a great area for kids and Captain’s Quarters featured hands-on workshops.

 Battle of the Tall Ships

 Tickets were $80 to watch from onboard one of the two battling ships, while it was free to enjoy from the beach.
-Bring your chairs or blanket and enjoy a meal from any one of the more than 25 food trucks.
-Also be entertained by roving acts when there was a break in the excitement of the battle.
+Folks could bring their own chairs or blanket and enjoy a meal from any one of the more than 25 food trucks.
+Roving acts entertained when there was a break in the excitement of the battle.

 A warning for those with sensitive ears – bring your earplugs!
 Cannons can be very loud.

-In 2022 there are multiple areas with live entertainment, including at Seine Net Loft, Britannia Shipyard and more.
+In 2023 there are multiple areas with live entertainment, including at Seine Net Loft, Britannia Shipyard and more.
 The full entertainment schedule for the weekend is listed below.
-Also expect to see various roving performers throughout each day.
+Various roving performers are present throughout each day.

 Octopus’ Garden